Optimizing The Getup - Part 4: The Tall Sit

 If you can’t attain any of the positions now, consistent and sustainable practice will give you the ability to not only perform the Getup well, but also give you strength that will carry over into other areas of life.

-To help you optimizing your tall sit, I’ll cover 5 ways you can train and improve it by:
+To help you optimizing your tall sit, we’ll cover 5 ways you can train and improve it by: